Messi, Argentina beat Croatia 3-0 to reach World Cup final - Local News 8

 It will be Messi’s second World Cup final — Argentina lost the other one to Germany in 2014 — in what might be his last appearance at the tournament.

-It could yet be the perfect way to go out for a player widely regarded as one of the game’s best players, if not the best.
+The stage is set for a player widely regarded as one of the game’s best, if not the absolute best, to go out on the ultimate high.

-He even had a penalty saved in the game in which he didn’t score.
+He even had a penalty saved in the one game in which he didn’t score.

+“I am honored to train him and see him play,” said Argentina coach Lionel Scaloni, who was in tears in the post-match celebrations.
+“Every time you see him play, it’s a huge source of motivation for his teammates, fans and the whole world.”

-Croatia failed in its bid to reach a second straight World Cup final after conceding two goals in a five-minute span from the 34th, just when the team was looking comfortable at Lusail Stadium.
+Croatia failed in its bid to reach a second straight World Cup final after conceding two goals in a five-minute span from the 34th, just when the team was looking comfortable at Lusail Stadium and Messi was raising concerns by rubbing his hamstring.

-Argentina coach Lionel Scaloni was in tears after the final whistle, even though the celebrations in general were much calmer than after previous games.
-Messi was in the middle of them all as he continues perhaps his best ever World Cup.

-Yet there was a moment midway through the first half that must have struck fear into all Argentines, when Messi appeared clutch his left hamstring and rub it.

-Was Argentina’s superstar going to have to come off?
-No such luck for Croatia.

-Messi was soon toying with his opponents in a way only he can and put Argentina ahead by lifting his penalty into the top corner after Álvarez was taken out by Dominik Livakovic after clipping the ball past Croatia’s goalkeeper.
+Maybe it was a ruse.
+Messi was soon toying with his opponents in a way only he can and put Argentina ahead by lifting his penalty into the top corner after Álvarez was taken out by Dominik Livakovic after clipping the ball past the Croatia goalkeeper.

-Álvarez poked home his first goal at the end of a surging run from halfway, starting with Messi’s short pass.
-He put in the third following more outrageous skill from his teammate near the right corner that left Josko Gvardiol — one of the best defenders at the World Cup — grasping at thin air.
+Álvarez scored himself in the 39th after a surging run from halfway, which started after he collected Messi’s short pass.
+Then came the crowning moment, Álvarez’s second goal, after Messi took Gvardiol for a ride in the right corner.

 It was one game too far for Croatia, which had beaten Japan and Brazil on penalties in the knockout stage, and star midfielder Luka Modric, who — at 37 — has likely played his final World Cup match.

-Summing up a frustrating game for the little midfield magician, he was substituted in the 81st minute and had a bright red nose after the ball slammed in his face moments earlier.
+Summing up a frustrating game for the little midfield magician, he was substituted in the 81st minute and had a bright red nose after the ball slammed into his face moments earlier.

+“The first goal took the match in a different direction,” Croatia coach Zlatko Dalić said.
+“It’s the true Messi we all expected to see.”

 Argentina maintained its record of never having lost in the World Cup semifinals and has reached the final for the sixth time.